danielneis/moodle-mod_webrtcexperiments/README.txt

     https://github.com/muaz-khan/WebRTC-Experiment/tree/master/websocket-over-nodejs

-If you don't want (or dont feel the need to, or can't for any reason) to run your own server, dont worry, this module will use the server below by default (under TLS)
+If you don't want (or don't feel the need to, or cannot, for any reason) to run your own server, don't worry, this module will use the server below by default (under TLS)

     wss://novoaeon.com.br:12034